 Incompetency Definitions in North Carolina

-The standard under which an adult is deemed incompetent to require a guardian in North Carolina, is a person “who lacks sufficient capacity to manage the adult’s own affairs or to make or communicate important decisions concerning the adult’s person, family, or property whether the lack of capacity is due to mental illness, mental retardation, epilepsy, cerebral palsy, autism, inebriety, senility, disease, injury, or similar cause or condition.”
+According to North Carolina’s state mandates, in order to be considered incompetent and thusly require guardianship, an individual must be one “who lacks sufficient capacity to manage [his or her] own affairs or to make or communicate important decisions concerning [his or her] person, family, or property whether the lack of capacity is due to mental illness, mental retardation, epilepsy, cerebral palsy, autism, inebriety, senility, disease, injury, or similar cause or condition.”

 Guardianship is a serious undertaking, so the definition of competency for the adult in question can’t be taken lightly.
-A person cannot be declared incompetent simply because he or she makes irresponsible or bad decisions; everyone has the right to make foolish decisions without being considered incompetent.
+A person cannot be declared incompetent simply because he or she makes irresponsible or bad decisions, as everyone has the right to make foolish decisions without being considered incompetent.
 Instead, it must be shown that the person lacks the capacity to make sound decisions.
-For example, a person may not be declared incompetent simply because he wastes money on odd purchases or hands out money to strangers.
+For example, an adult may not be declared incompetent simply because he or she wastes money on odd purchases or hands out money to strangers.
 That is a choice.
-But if the person is doing that and lacks the capacity to recognize that he has no money left to live on because of his or her actions, that could be grounds for incompetency.
-Note too, that merely having a developmental disability or mental illness does not, by itself, make a person incompetent.
-The person must also lack capacity.
+But if that adult lacks the capacity to recognize that he has no money left to live on because of his or her actions, that could be grounds for incompetency.
+Note too, that merely having a developmental disability or mental illness does not, by itself, render an adult incompetent.
+He or she must also lack capacity.

 Starting a North Carolina Guardianship

-In North Carolina anyone interested in the proposed ward’s well-being can start a guardianship proceeding.
+In North Carolina, anyone interested in the proposed ward’s well-being can start a guardianship proceeding.
 The person starting the process is called the “petitioner” and the proposed ward is called the “respondent.”
-The petitioner files a petition with the Clerk of Court requesting adjudication of incompetence, which includes facts showing that the respondent is incompetent and an estimate of the respondent’s assets and a list of the respondent’s next of kin.
+To begin, the petitioner must file a petition with the Clerk of Court requesting adjudication of incompetence.
+The petition should include facts showing that the respondent is incompetent and an estimate of the respondent’s assets and a list of the respondent’s next of kin.